michaeldeongreen/clime/README.md

 The clime repository demonstrates how to call a .net console application using GitHub Action workflows and composite actions.
 Composite actions were used to demonstrate how to run the clistub tool in a step.
 The composite action can be easily converted to a GitHub workflow and ran as a job.
 See the official GitHub documentation on workflows and composite actions [here](https://docs.github.com/en/actions/sharing-automations/avoiding-duplication).

+## Prerequisites
+- Microsoft Entra ID app (documentation [here](https://learn.microsoft.com/en-us/rest/api/fabric/articles/get-started/create-entra-app))
+- Create GitHub repository secrets (info [here](#github-repository-environments) and [here](#github-repository-secrets))

+###
+At this time, you must grant *Contributor* access to all Microsoft Fabric Workspaces in which the Microsoft Entra ID app will access (more infor [here](https://stackoverflow.com/a/78230630)).
+- For relevant Fabric Grant Contributor Access to Microsoft Entra ID app

 ## Workflows

 ### deploy-develop-push.yml